Chicago 'sanctuary church' shelters immigrants, endures hate speech

 - Church on Chicago's lower west side offers sanctuary to undocumented immigrants

-- The number of so-called "sanctuary churches" in the US has doubled since Trump took office
+- The number of so-called "sanctuary churches" in the US has doubled since Trump's election

 Chicago (CNN)Jessica has lived in the United States for almost 18 years.
 Her husband and their four children are American citizens.